The idea of the divergence of a vector field

 Now, imagine that one placed a sphere $\dls$ in the fluid flow centered at the origin.
 It is clear that the fluid is flowing out of the sphere.

-Divergent vector field with central embedded sphere.
-A sphere is embedded in the center of an expanding vector field that could represent fluid flow.
+Divergent vector field with embedded sphere.
+A sphere is embedded in an expanding vector field that could represent fluid flow.
 The fact that fluid is flowing out of the sphere is a sign of the positive divergence of the vector field.
 Rotate with mouse to change perspective.

 When you learn about the divergence theorem, you will discover that the divergence of a vector field and the flow out of spheres are closely related.
 For a basic understanding of divergence, it's enough to see that if a fluid is expanding (i.e., the flow has positive divergence everywhere inside the sphere), the net flow out of a sphere will be positive.

 Since the above vector field has positive divergence everywhere, the flow out of the sphere will be positive even if we move the sphere away from the origin.
-Can you see why flow out is still positive even when you move the sphere around using the sliders?
+Can you see why flow out is still positive even when you move the sphere around with the mouse?

 Notice that the arrows continue to get longer as one moves away from the origin so that the fluid is flowing faster when it exits the sphere than when it enters.
 Moreover, since the arrows are radiating outward, the fluid is always entering the sphere over less than half its surface and is exiting the sphere over greater than half its surface.
 Hence, the flow out of the sphere is always greater than the flow into the sphere.